model-checking/kani-vscode-extension/README.md

 ## Features

--   Kani harness Tree view
+-   Automatically indexes and shows Kani harnesses in a tree view.
--   Kani harness Runner
+-   One-click button for verifying Kani harnesses.
--   Counter Example unit test generator (Concrete Playback)
+-   Generate counterexamples as Rust unit tests.
--   Harness debugger
+-   Debug counterexamples using a standard debugger.

 ## Requirements